YehJordan/movie_Database/README.md

 To install these dependencies, please enter 'npm i' in your terminal

-- Connection to your Postgre Server
+- Connection to your Postgre Server<br>

 At the start of the database.js file, you can modify the credentials with your postgre credentials to run on your localhost.
 With this, you should be able to create a database instance via the database client pg for node.js